 - Talk to your child.
 It’s also important to have a conversation directly with your child so they know what to expect.

 Part of being a kid means enjoying trips away from home — whether it’s a night at grandma’s house, a week at camp, a long weekend with family or a sleepover with a friend.
 Kids should be kids and fully enjoy these moments of childhood, so there’s no reason your child can’t enjoy these experiences just like any other kid.

 Before they go, take some time to sit down and have a conversation.
 Listen to any concerns they might have, and do your best to clearly explain what will happen if they wet the bed.
 Remind them that it isn’t a big deal and they shouldn’t be ashamed.
 These conversation points can help:

 - I’m so excited for you to (add details about trip).

 - Since you’re spending the night away from home, a few things are going to be different and your nighttime routine might change a little bit.

-- We’ll make sure you know where the bathroom is, since you’re still going to go potty before bed like you always do and put on your Goodnites, so you can wear them on the trip just like you do at home.
-Same as your toothbrush, your pajamas, and your favorite stuffed animal.
+- We’ll make sure you know where the bathroom is since you’re still going to go potty before bed like you always do and put on your Goodnites® NightTime Underwear.
+You can wear them on the trip just like you do at home.
+We’ll pack them along with everything else you use at home before bed: your toothbrush, your pajamas and (mention anything else that’s part of your routine like a favorite stuffed animal).

-- If you do have an accident at night, just remember that just like here at home, it’s no big deal.
+- If you do have an accident at night, remember that, just like here at home, it’s no big deal.

-- Remember that accidents happen and it’s not yours or anyone’s fault.
+- Remember that accidents happen and it’s not your or anyone’s fault.

 - Eventually you’ll be able to stay dry at night all the time, but for now I just want to make sure that you’re comfortable and confident so you can have a fun trip.

-- Just let [me/your relative/friend’s parent] know so we can help and you can go off to having fun like you always do!
+- If an accident happens, just let [me/your relative/friend’s parent] know so we can help and you can return to having fun like you always do!